agujral/Ecommerce_dataset/README.md

 Time on App: Average time spent on App in minutes
 Time on Website: Average time spent on Website in minutes Length of Membership: How many years the customer has been a member.

+I order to view the html file of the python notebook please go to: